UHDanke/gd_docs/triggers/items_and_timers.md

 If there is any interest in making this behavior less nonsensical, new Count spawns should discard any queued Count spawns using the same **Item ID**.

+##### Stop
+Stopping or Pausing a Count instance removes it from the count update list.
+If this is done during a count update, the instance is removed from the list but the index offset remains the same.
+As a result, Count instances that have not been processed yet can be skipped if earlier instances are stopped mid update.

 ### ID Limits

 Minimum **Item ID** is 0, maximum **Item ID** is 9999\.